PHAGUN-JAIN/alien-api/Readme.md

 # MongoDB Basics

 ## tech used

--nodejs
+- nodejs
--expressjs
+- expressjs
--mongodb
+- mongodb

-## aim of the project
+## Aim of the project